Port Arthur massacre (Australia): Capture on 29 April

 Bryant was captured the following morning, when a fire started in the guest house, presumably set by Bryant.

 It was discovered that Glenn Pears had been shot during or before the standoff and had died before the fire.
 The remains of the Martins were also found.

 Victims

 Fatalities

 The following is a list of those killed in the Port Arthur massacre.

-Aftermath and analysis
+Aftermath

 The Port Arthur tourist site reopened a few weeks later, and since then a new restaurant has been built.
 The former Broad Arrow Café structure is now a "place for quiet reflection", with a monument and memorial garden dedicated at the site in April 2000.
 The Australian Journal of Emergency Management published several research articles on the response and the ongoing processes of recovery, including an article about caring for the social workers working with residents.